 The law has a lot to say about personal decision-making.
 For example, people have the legal right to make their own health care decisions.
 However, poor health can jeopardize people’s ability to exercise their legal rights.

 Traditional medical care focuses on improving health by identifying and treating health problems that have already produced symptoms or complications.
 In contrast, preventive medical care focuses on preventing health problems from occurring.
-Preventive care also focuses on diagnosing problems before symptoms or complications arise, when the chances of recovery are greatest.
+Preventive care also focuses on diagnosing problems before symptoms or complications develop, when the chances of recovery are greatest.
 When done well, prevention improves overall health and reduces health care costs.

 Rehabilitation services are needed by people who have lost the ability to function normally, often because of an injury, a stroke, an infection, a tumor, surgery, or a progressive disorder (such as arthritis).